-MTV Movie & TV Awards Red Carpet Photos — Zendaya, the ‘Jersey Shore’ Crew & More
+MTV Movie & TV Awards Red Carpet Photos — Zendaya, The ‘Jersey Shore’ Crew & More

 All of Hollywood has assembled for the 2018 MTV Movie & TV Awards!
-TK & TK have already graced the carpet with their red-hot fashion sense!
+Zendaya, Pauly D and more have already graced the carpet with their red-hot fashion sense!
 See who else stopped by the glitzy event right here!

 It’s finally here!
 The 2018 MTV Movie & TV Awards are underway!
 The red carpet has been rolled out and loads of your favorite celebs have already arrived dressed to nines!
-One of the night’s presenters, Zendaya, strolled down the red carpet, making jaws drop in a sleeveless copper gown.
-But we’re just getting started!
-Also among attendee was the boys of Jersey Shore: Family Vacation!
+Among them was the evening’s host Tiffany Haddish, 38, who was looking totally ravishing in a long silver number!
+One of the night’s presenters, Zendaya, also strolled down the red carpet, making jaws drop in gorgeous sleeveless dress.
+Also on hand were the boys of Jersey Shore: Family Vacation!
 Everyone’s favorite foursome, including Mike Sorrentino, Pauly D, Ronnie Ortiz-Magro and Vinny Guadagnino struck a classic pose while all rocking sunglasses!

+Sadly, Millie Bobby Brown, 14, could not attend after splitting her kneecap, but the rest her co-star Gaten Matarazzo showed up looking comfy in jeans and a tee for the big night!
+But will Stranger Things be able to defend its Best Show win for a second year in a row!?

 Stay tuned for more photos!